-When you consider there are nearly half a billion WP powered websites you have a huge market to sell to.
+When you consider nearly half a billion WP powered websites, you have a huge market to sell to.

 Remote project management consultant or virtual assistant

-With so many parts to running an online business there’s a huge opportunity for virtual assistants to manage aspects of web projects.
+With so many parts to running an online business, virtual assistants have a tremendous opportunity to manage aspects of web projects.

 You might specialise in :